mrcnski/believeobey.live/_posts/2025-09-01-why-did-messiah-die.md

 A few verses later, it is a ram that is sacrificed, and not a lamb.
 Notice the name of the mountain, indicating that the fulfillment of the providing is still future:

 {% include verse.html
 text="Abraham lifted up his eyes, and looked, and saw that behind him was a **ram** caught in the thicket by his horns.
 Abraham went and took the ram, and offered him up for a burnt offering instead of his son.
-Abraham called the name of that place **“Yahweh Will Provide”**.
-As it is said to this day, **“On Yahweh’s mountain, it will be provided.”**" verse="Genesis 22:13-14"
+Abraham called the name of that place **“YHWH Will Provide”**.
+As it is said to this day, **“On YHWH’s mountain, it will be provided.”**" verse="Genesis 22:13-14"
 %}